Showing posts with label FPS. Show all posts

 There are also bats.
 Surely, you're not scared?
 Come back...!!

-Surely the humble 8MHz Atari ST isn't powerful enough to properly run a first-person shooter?
+Surely the 8MHz Atari ST isn't powerful enough to properly run a first-person shooter?
 You need at least a 25MHz PC, right?
-Well, ignoring the drab user interface, the visuals are very impressive using a fast 3D engine that won't fail to impress.
-This makes full use of texture mapping, light-sourced sprites and a decent framerate.
-Power without the price!
+Ignoring its drab user interface, the visuals are impressive using a 3D engine that won't fail to impress.
+This makes use of texture mapping, light-sourced sprites, and a decent framerate.
+Power without the price.

-As for the audio, thankfully, this is equally impressive using sound effects and cool tunes.
-Everything is even better when run using the Atari STe thanks to its stereo DMA coprocessor.
+As for the audio, it's equally impressive using sound effects and great music.
+Everything is even better on the Atari STe thanks to the stereo DMA coprocessor.
 This game is awesome so colour me impressed!

-Yep, it looks and sounds excellent which is always nice to have so let's check out the last two monsters...
+It looks and sounds excellent which is always nice, so let's check out the last two monsters...

 Mutants?
 Nah, they're not scary!
 In fact, they look like me on a Monday morning!